SRD-Archive/srd-archive/OpenD6_SRD/OpenD6 Space SRD.md

 the higher value wins, and ties go to the
 Moderate
 initiator of the action.
-Diﬃcult
+Difficult
-In an opposed task, since both charVery Diﬃcult acters are actively doing something, both
+In an opposed task, since both charVery Difficult acters are actively doing something, both
 Heroic
 the initiator and the resisting character